 Boulder man accused of stabbing his brother set for evaluation

-May 4—A Boulder man accused of stabbing his brother in 2019 is set for another competency evaluation after defense attorneys raised new concerns.
+May 5—A Boulder man accused of stabbing his brother in 2019 is set for another competency evaluation after defense attorneys raised new concerns.

 Franz Sequoya Collom, 56, is charged with attempted second-degree murder and first-degree assault with a deadly weapon causing serious bodily injury.